xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/index.md

 published: true
 ---

-In this section you will find webinars and video tutorials for X-Cart 5.
+In this section you will find links to webinar recordings and video tutorials for X-Cart 5.

 ## Thank you for downloading X-Cart